Living Without A Gallbladder

 Roughly 20 million Americans suffer from gallstones, and 750,000 of them have their gallbladders removed each year.
 There are 800,000 hospitalizations and 2 billion dollars spent annually on gallbladder disease.

 For most people the pain of a malfunctioning gallbladder eventually becomes unbearable.
-After several trips to the emergency room the mention of surgery is met with certain approval.
+After several trips to the emergency room the mention of surgery is often met with certain approval by the patient.
 Unfortunately this seemingly simple solution may or may not end the pain and discomfort of gallbladder disease.
 The probable after-effects of gallbladder surgery are never discussed with the patient which leaves the patient with the impression that all will be back-to-normal after surgery.
-But it doesn't take long to realize that all is "not well" and the patient soon begins to feel very betrayed by their surgeon and doctor who did not prepare them for "life without a gallbladder."
+But, for many, it doesn't take long to realize that all is "not well" and the patient soon begins to feel very betrayed by their surgeon and doctor who did not prepare them for "life without a gallbladder."

-- Gallbladder surgery will not remove stones from liver (intrahepatic bile ducts), so it will not solve all the problems associated with intrahepatic stones.
+- Gallbladder surgery will not remove stones from liver (intrahepatic bile ducts), so it will not solve all the concerns associated with intrahepatic stones.

-- There is a huge probability that you will still suffer attacks, even after your gallbladder is removed.
+- There is a definite probability that you will still suffer attacks, even after your gallbladder is removed.

 - High chances of developing chronic diarrhea after eating.
 It is estimated that at least 15-20% of people without gallbladder endup with chronic diarrhea or with IBS (Irritable bowel syndrome).
 Many experience "dumping syndrome" which means diarrhea immediately after eating a meal.